Tuesday, November 10, 2020 | 1:00 to 2:00 p.m. Eastern

 The speaker will share lessons learned in California, which is experiencing the most destructive wildfire season in the state’s history.

-Disaster Resilience, Philanthropy California and Northern California Grantmakers
+Director of Disaster Resilience, Philanthropy California and Northern California Grantmakers

 Alan Kwok is the director of disaster resilience for Philanthropy California (Philanthropy CA), an alliance of Northern California, Southern California, and San Diego Grantmakers that comprise of 600+ philanthropic organizations and groups across California.
 His role is to strengthen and galvanize the philanthropic sector in California around investments in community-based climate and disaster resilience.
 In partnership with the State of California, he leads Philanthropy California’s efforts to support disaster response and recovery for local and statewide disasters, including the 2018 and 2019 California wildfires and the current COVID-19 pandemic.
 Before joining Philanthropy CA, Kwok spent nearly 20 years in various social and humanitarian sectors that include community health, youth and workforce development, and disaster management.
 He managed a Federal Emergency Management Agency award-winning community resilience initiative across the San Francisco Bay Area at the American Red Cross.
 Kwok earned his PhD in emergency management at the Joint Centre for Disaster Research at Massey University in Wellington, New Zealand.
 His research has been published in World Bank and New Zealand government publications, as well as in peer-reviewed journals such as the International Journal of Disaster Risk Reduction and Disaster Prevention and Management.
 He has also written for Inside Philanthropy (a trade journal for the philanthropic sector) and San Francisco Business Times.